londnoir/emeraude-engine/README.md

 - an overlay manager to draw on screen.
 - ...

+The name comes from a DOS game called "The Legend of Kyrandia" which makes extensive use of gemstones.
+As a child, I was a fan of emeralds.

 # External dependencies

 The engine needs some external libraries, most of them are provided by an external repository that creates an archive of static binaries (https://github.com/londnoir/ext-deps-generator).